SolemmaLLC/ClimateStudioDocs/docs/revitImporter.rst

 .. _Revit Exporter Plug-in: revitExporter.html

-If your .cse file contains Nurbs geometry, you will be presented with:
+If your .cse file contains NURBS geometry, you will be presented with:

 .. figure:: images/revit_importnurbs.png
    :width: 900px
    :align: center

-- **Import Nurbs** imports Nurbs Geometry when available, a mesh geometry are created otherwise.
+- **Import NURBS** imports NURBS Geometry when available, mesh geometry is created otherwise.
 - **Mesh Only** imports only mesh geometires.
 This will result in a lighter model.

 .. figure:: images/revit_importing.png